christyler80/Warberry3/README.md

 #### This project is forked from the original [secgroundzero/warberry project](https://github.com/secgroundzero/warberry) and updated to be Python 3 compatible.

+The original author stopped maintaining the secgroundzero/warberry project in November 2019.

 **WarBerryPi** was built to be used as a hardware implant during red teaming scenarios where we want to obtain as much information as possible in a short period of time with being as stealthy as possible.

 The WarBerry python script is a collection of open source scanning tools put together to provide that functionality.
 These tools include nmap, crackmapexec, tcpdump, netdiscover and others typically found in Kali Linux.